Glucomannan: benefits, dosage, contraindications

 Oral medications: moderate interaction

-Glucomannan can reduce the absorption of certain medications due to the viscosity and swelling effect of glucomannan.
+Glucomannan may reduce the absorption of certain medications due to the viscosity and swelling effect of glucomannan.
 To avoid changes in absorption, it is recommended to take glucomannan 30 to 60 minutes after taking oral medications.